Best Drum Machine for Live Performance: Akai XR20 Review

 - Easy to use and learn

-- Portable design with large LCD display
+- Portable design with large LCD

 - Relatively expensive

 The Akai Professional XR20 Beat Production Station Drum Machine offers good value in terms of portability, quality sound, and easy playability.
-If you’re in the market for a high-quality drum machine, this is one of the major options that will definitely meet all your needs.
-Although the high price tag might be problematic for some people, generally speaking the Akai Professional XR20 Beat Production Station Drum Machine gets full marks in so many aspects that it is indeed worth the investment.
+If you're in the market for a high-quality drum machine, this is one of the major options that will meet all your needs.
+Although the high price tag might be problematic for some people, generally speaking, the Akai Professional XR20 Beat Production Station Drum Machine gets full marks in so many aspects that it is indeed worth the investment.

-Alesis SR16 Drum Machine
+Alesis SR-16 Studio-Grade Standalone Drum Machine Review

 - Features 223 pre-loaded drum sounds